Skip to content

 PCOS (Polycystic Ovarian Syndrome)

 Polycystic Ovarian Syndrome, or PCOS, is a condition where ovulation is either irregular or absent.
-There are a number of reasons why this occurs, the most common, but not the only reason, is androgen (male hormone) excess.
+There are a number of reasons why this occurs; the most common, but not the only, is androgen (male hormone) excess.
 Read more…

 Unexplained Infertility

 Probably the most frustrating of infertility causes, only because it leaves couples wondering why they can’t conceive.
-There are certain fertility tests that fertility clinics don’t do and other aspects of fertility that can’t necessarily be measured.
-For the former, patients often seek naturopathic care and for the latter, as a naturopathic doctor, I would treat as if these issues were a problem since we can’t test to confirm whether they are or aren’t.
+15% percent of couples have “unexplained” infertility.
+There are certain fertility tests that fertility clinics don’t do, and other aspects of fertility that can’t necessarily be measured.
+For the former, patients often seek naturopathic care; for the latter, as a naturopathic doctor, I would treat them as problems since we can’t test to confirm whether they are or aren’t.
 Read more…

 Immune-mediated Infertility